xigxog/kubefox/docs/quickstart.md

       --name ${AZ_AKS_NAME}
     ```

-    Create your Azure Container Registry in the same resource group as your
-    AKS cluster.
-Please modify the below to set the name of your ACR in the
-    AZ_ACR_NAME environment variable, otherwise it will auto-generate a random
-    numeric string.
+    The last resource to create is the Azure Container Registry (ACR).
+This is
+    used to store the KubeFox Component container images.

     ```{ .shell .copy }
     export AZ_ACR_NAME="acr${RANDOM}" && \
       az acr create --name ${AZ_ACR_NAME} --sku Basic --admin-enabled true --resource-group ${AZ_RESOURCE_GROUP}
     ```
-    Run the below commands to set the endpoints and token required to access your registry.
-Save this output somewhere safe.
+    Set the registry endpoints and token to access the registry.
+These
-    These environment variables will be used by the fox CLI later to configure your environment.
+    environment variables are used by Fox to push container images to ACR.

     ```{ .shell .copy }
     FOX_REGISTRY_ADDRESS=$(az acr show-endpoints -n ${AZ_ACR_NAME} --resource-group ${AZ_RESOURCE_GROUP} --output tsv --query loginServer) && \